 I enjoy contributing to the Guardian’s Country Diary column.
 I’m also proud to be a freelance editor for Little Toller Books, a Dorset-based independent publisher, ‘attuned to writers and artists who seek inventive ways to reconnect us with the natural world and to celebrate the places we live in.’

 Writing for Dark Mountain has informed much of my recent work.
 I have pieces on the blog and one in the ‘Being Human’ anthology number 13 published in spring 2018.

-I am a trained walk leader and have been working with The Wayfarers Walking Vacations for many years.
-I’ve drawn on this practical experience to create Walking West, a new programme of journeys on foot that explore the deep spirit of place in South West England.
-In 2019 I will be guiding two five-day journeys, one across Dorset and one over Exmoor.
+I am a trained walk leader and occasionally lead journeys on foot that explore the deep spirit of place in South West England.
 For more information, see my Walking West page.

 I am looking for a publisher for my novel.
 Called The Last Saint, it’s a supernatural mystery set in Dorset.

 (PS, my daughter Dorothy would like me to credit her for taking this photo of me in Wistman’s Wood on Dartmoor.
 Thanks love!)